 To help prevent squirrels getting into the loft or roof space, you need to make sure your roof, fascia and soffit boards are in good condition.
 Even with this proactive pest control approach, squirrels will still try and force or chew their way into the roof or void.

 How are squirrels controlled?

 In the home or garden environment, trapping is the best option for squirrel control.
 Above all else, it must be carried out humanely and within the law.
 Anyone trapping squirrels must have the ability to dispatch the animal properly with no suffering.
 It is against the law and cruel to deliberately release a trapped squirrel.
-A warfarin based poison is available for indoor use only, although there is significant risk of the squirrel dying in the loft and causing a problem with odour and flies.

 Why choose us to get rid of squirrels?